Marowota/SE100-plantuml/Readme.md

 # SE Survival diagram list
 ---
-## This is the repository for multiple use case diagram for project: "Project Manage System (Project1 & 2).
+## This is the repository contain multiple use case diagram for project: "Project Manage System (Project1 & 2).

 Draw using plantuml